Superflows-AI/docs/docs/playground/developer-mode.md

 # Developer mode

-Developer modes enables you to see the thought process and API calls the copilot performed to arrive at it's answer.
-This is useful when checking whether the copilot is functioning properly and debugginig performance issues.
+Developer modes enables you to see the thought process and API calls the assistant performed to arrive at it's answer.
+This is useful when checking whether the assistant is functioning properly and debugginig performance issues.

 In developer mode, a typical output will show:
 - Reasoning